Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: Introduction

-Robust safety alignment is critical as language models (LMs) are increasingly deployed in high-stakes applications~\cite{anwar2024foundationalchallengesassuringalignment}.
-Conventional LM safety methods use an iterative process of separate attack and defense phases: first identifying loopholes in a static model (attacks)~\cite{jiang2024wildteaming,samvelyan2024rainbowteaming,pair}, then patching discovered vulnerabilities by training a new iteration of the model (defenses) \cite{ganguli2022red, perez2022red,hh-rlhf,safetytuned_llama}.
-This reactive approach creates a \textit{cat-and-mouse} game---newly discovered exploits are addressed post-hoc, but the defender remains perpetually behind, leaving vulnerability coverage ad-hoc and incomplete.
+Standard LLM safety alignment iterates between disjoint attack and defense phases: first identifying loopholes in a static model (\textit{attacks})~\citep{jiang2024wildteaming,samvelyan2024rainbowteaming}, then patching vulnerabilities via retraining (\textit{defenses}) \citep{ganguli2022red,safetytuned_llama}.
+This reactive approach creates a \textit{cat-and-mouse} game: newly discovered exploits are addressed post-hoc, but the defender remains perpetually behind, leaving vulnerability coverage ad-hoc and incomplete.
 Robust safety alignment requires both a strong attacker to expose diverse vulnerabilities and a defender that adapts dynamically.
 Yet, training them in isolation leads to overfitting to each other's flaws, hindering generalizable robustness and continuous improvement.
-This motivates a fundamental question: \textit{Can we co-evolve attackers and defenders in a fully adaptive, mutually reinforcing manner?}
+This motivates a core question: \textit{Can we co-evolve attackers and defenders in a fully adaptive, mutually reinforcing manner?}

-We introduce \method, a fully online multi-agent self-play reinforcement learning (RL) method for LM safety training, where attacker and defender LMs co-evolve continuously without iteration delays (\S~\ref{sec:method}).
-Grounded in game theory, we formulate LM red-teaming and safety alignment as a two-player \textbf{zero-sum game}~\cite{lanctot2017unified}: a \textit{single model} alternates between two roles---the \textbf{attacker}, which transforms seed harmful behaviors (\textit{e.g.,} ``Exploit the vulnerable and those in need for personal gain'' in Figure~\ref{fig:teaser}) into stealthy adversarial attacks designed to bypass safeguards, and the \textbf{defender}, which responds to those prompts.
-The attacker and defender compete directly, with their rewards determined by an LM-based judge model that adjudicates the winner of each interaction.
-This setup enables real-time mutual adaptation, overcoming limitations of prior work that segment attack generation from defense fine-tuning, which inherently limits the coverage of discovered attacks~\cite{cheng2025selfplayingadversariallanguagegame,hh-rlhf,safe-rlhf}.